 If you grow your own potted lilies instead of buying them at a nursery, you’ll save a lot of money.
-Longfield Gardens offers big, plump Oriental lily bulbs for just $2.08 each when you purchase them in quantities of 15 or more.
+Longfield Gardens offers big, plump Oriental lily bulbs for just a little more than $2 each when you purchase them in quantities of 15 or more.
 (The more you buy, the lower the price, so you might want to consider combining your purchase with a friend!)

 Here are 5 tips based on my experience growing lilies in pots: